softwiki/softwiki-desktop/README.md

 *As I'm doing this application mainly for my own needs, I might or not implement the following features, but in an ideal world, I probably would.*

 - Reference a note from another (internal note links).
-- Primary tags (Think of it more like projects/categories)

 *The following are just more ideas, so don't really expect them.*